 General support was provided by some site promoters who identified the need to cater for an expanding older population.
-A number related their response to specific schemes that are promoting through the plan/in live planning applications.
+A number related their response to specific schemes that are being promoted through the plan/at the planning application stage.

 West Sussex County Council supported the delivery of extra care housing in Horsham over C2 residential institutions.
 Indication was given that such schemes should provide a minimum of 60 homes.
 They noted an undersupply of extra care accommodation that would support the care needs of residents 24/7.
 They advised that proposals should be close to centres of population and to local services and that support is given to the provision of housing for those with lifelong disabilities.